 Legion of Super-Heroes Volume 2 #274-282 (1981)

-This story arc deals with multiple plot lines that all mesh together pleasantly.
-Conway and Thomas demonstrate how vitally important it is that any Legion writer be able to handle stories that involve numerous interlocking plot-lines.
-Conway and Thomas gives us so much in these issues.
+This story arc deals with multiple plotlines that all mesh together pleasantly.
+Conway and Thomas demonstrate how vitally important it is that any Legion writer be able to handle stories that involve numerous interlocking plotlines.
+Conway and Thomas give us so much in these issues.

 In addition to all of the above, Conway and Thomas also treat the reader to some big-time Legion villains in Grimbor, Mordru, and the Time Trapper.
 Those are all some fantastic villains.
 This story arc shows off the fun that can be had with a roster as impressive as the Legion of Super-Heroes.
 This story delivers so much drama, mystery, and excitement.